opensocdebug/osd-doc/overview/overview.md

 transfered and then transfers a `missed_events` event once it the interface is available again.

+###<a name="timestamps"/>Timestamps

+In many cases it is important to correlate them to each other, for example to identify race conditions.
+As the debug packets may not arrive at the host in the order they were generated, it is therefore necessary to add a timestamp when necessary.
+In the first specification timestamps will be full numbers of configurable width, but discussion about the both important factors has started:

+* *Efficient timestamp generation* is the on-chip generation of a common time base with minimum area overhead.
+While a first naive implementation may generate timestamps locally by distributed counters (in each module), distributing a global timestamp over the whole design may be less hungry for resources.

+* *Efficient coding of timestamps* is the timestamp field in each debug packet.
+It can either be the current timestamp or be some improved method like a variable-length delta item etc.

+Timestamps can be optionally configured at each module: The host can query the debug module if it generates timestamps (and potentially with which method they are coded) or also enable/disable timestamps depending on the debug tool or method.

 #<a name="basic-debug-modules"/>Basic Debug Modules

 In the following we will shortly introduce the core group of debug